 “The way we want to do them is huge,” Shaula said.
 “We want to pull off a huge art show, a big-ass blowout in Marfa, a party at Justine’s in Austin, and another blowout in L.A.
 We’re going to do all the things our dad loved – drink some fine red wine, eat fine food, smoke Cuban cigars, whatever.”

-The first celebration is set for The Capri in Marfa on Saturday, Nov.
+[Updated] The first celebration took over The Capri in Marfa on Saturday, Nov.
 3, from 2 p.m. to 6 p.m. on the venue side.
-Coincidentally, but perfectly, the Capri’s exhibit side will feature artworks commemorating “El Dia de Los Muertos,” the Mexican celebration for departed loved ones.
+Coincidentally, but perfectly, the Capri’s exhibit side featured artworks commemorating “El Dia de Los Muertos,” the Mexican celebration for departed loved ones.

-– By Stephen K. Peeples, with much-appreciated assistance from Flaunn Elder Jamieson, Shaula Elder, Mack Elder, John M. Thornton, Joe Ely, Joe Nick Patoski, Tamara Deike and Corey Stewart.
+– By Stephen K. Peeples, with much-appreciated assistance from Flaunn Elder-Jamieson, Shaula Elder, Mack Elder, John M. Thornton, Joe Ely, Joe Nick Patoski, Tamara Deike and Corey “Duncan” Stewart.